 A brief description of the project – e.g., how it was made (art form/medium), purpose/significance of project, rationale for creating the project, etc.

-Ask all students/participants to sign the Voices of Lake County waiver to share their work and collect all waivers.
-Download waiver and fill out submission form here.
+Step 2: Ask all students/participants to sign the Voices of Lake County liability form to share their work and collect all signed waivers.
+Visit the Sustainability Fair page to download the waiver and register for the fair.

 Please coordinate with us prior to March 31, 2024, or as soon as you have a plan!

-Please check back, as this page will be updated throughout the fall 2023 semester.
+Please check back, as this page will be updated throughout the 2023-2024 academic year.

 Have your students create digital stories that are representative of their relationship with their environment.
 The digital stories can be personal narratives or researched stories connected to specific places in Lake County.
 Or you could have students research an environmental issue connected to Lake County and create a digital story that highlights their research.
 Click here for sample digital storytelling assignments and resources.